 Although the pungent aroma of garlic means it is fairly pest-resistant, it is not entirely free from destructive creatures.
 For example, your garlic scapes are susceptible to leaf miners, which damage the scapes, and wheat curl mites which cause twisted, stunted growth.

 Nematodes are another huge problem that eats both the scapes and the garlic bulb, causing a slow death to your crop.
 If you are comfortable using commercial pest-control measures, apply a pesticide to your plant to control insects.
-If you prefer a more natural pest control measure, rotate the crops annually.
+Rotate the crops annually if you prefer a more natural pest control measure.

 Should You Cut Garlic Scapes?